Amaseal/decor/src/products/posts/mdf-painted-black-1.md

   • TV- trapezoidal cat bed with one wide opening - for those cats who like to watch what's going on around them while sleeping.

-  • SHUSH SHUSH - a trapezoidal cat bed with small round windows on both sides and in the front - for those cats who love peace and like to hide from the noise of the house, quietly watching what's going on around them.

   **Materials:**

-  Painted MDF – black or white; will perfectly match with the Scandinavian minimalistic interior design!
+  Painted MDF – black; will perfectly match with the Scandinavian minimalistic interior design!

-  Birch plywood- bleached with vax to avoid get dirty.
-Natural, warm look.

   **Size: ( see image)**